 This is a formal or informal plan that describes the communications needs and expectations for the project; how, when and where information is to be communicated and who is responsible for providing each type of communication.
 The communication management plan forms part of the project management plan.

 Constraints are factors that you cannot change, but which should be considered during the life of the project.
 These may include deadlines, regulatory requirements, and dependencies on other projects to deliver.

-Contingency plan is a plan B which is often a second best option, but is put in place when plan A fails.
+Contingency plan is a plan B, which is often a second best option.
+It is put in place when plan A fails.